romuloctba/watermene2/README.md

 ## Welcome to WaterMene V2!

-This version of WaterMene has been completely reimagined and rebuilt from the ground up, offering a custom engine specialized in Memes.
+This version of WaterMene has been completely reimagined and rebuilt from the ground up, offering a custom engine specialized in Menes.

 This sounds cool an doesn't mean much, but While the previous version, V1, relied on Watermark.js, we have developed a new solution to provide enhanced functionality and improved performance.